Produce: Mushrooms, on the wild side

 Mushroom pasta

-Again, this is very very simple, but that's really the best way to enjoy mushrooms when they are at their best.
+This is a very simple recipe, but that's really the best way to enjoy mushrooms when they are at their best.
 The subtle sourness of the crême fraiche really accentuates the mushroom flavor.
 You can add some freshly grated Parmesano if you want, but try it without first.

 If you can afford it, try this just with chanterelles.